karollynecosta/aws_solutions_architect-associate/README.md

-is Cloud Optimized and claims 5x performance improvement over MySQL on RDS, over 3x of Postgres on RDS Automatically grows in increments of 10GB, up to 64TB *Can have 15 read replicas* while Mysql has 5, and the replication process is faster (sub 10 ms replica lag) Failoverin Autora  is instantaneous.
+is Cloud Optimized and claims 5x performance improvement over MySQL on RDS, over 3x of Postgres on RDS Automatically grows in increments of 10GB, up to 64TB *Can have 15 read replicas* while Mysql has 5, and the replication process is faster (sub 10 ms replica lag) Failoverin Aurora  is instantaneous.
 It's HA native.
 Aurora costs more than RDS(20% more) - but is more efficient

 HA and Read Scaling: